Dennis Severs’ House Museum

 • Greenwich

-An entire museum dedicated to the coquettish cooling method?
+An entire museum dedicated to a coquettish cooling method?
 We are a fan.
 This beautiful building is the world’s first museum dedicated to the history of handheld fans and the craft of fan-making.
-Housed in a pair of newly restored Georgian townhouses in Greenwich, it holds more than 3,000 specimens from all over the world, some dating back to the eleventh century.
-Entry costs just £5, and there’s a gorgeous tearoom for refreshments afterwards.
+Housed in a pair of newly restored Georgian townhouses, it holds more than 3,000 specimens from all over the world, some dating back to the eleventh century.
+Entry costs just £5, and it's just on the edge of Greenwich Park for a picturesque stroll afterwards.

 Advertising